List of Jethro Tull members: 1981 onwards

 Craney and Jobson both left after the A tour in 1981, with their places taken by Gerry Conway and Peter-John Vettese, respectively.
 Conway left after performing on 1982's The Broadsword and the Beast and the European leg of the album's tour, with Paul Burgess brought in to complete US dates later in the year.
 In 1984, Doane Perry joined as Conway's permanent replacement after the recording of Under Wraps.
 The group was placed on temporary hiatus during the mid-1980s as Anderson dealt with throat problems, before returning in 1987 (without Vettese) on Crest of a Knave.
 Maartin Allcock took over as the band's keyboardist in 1988, remaining until 1991 when Andrew Giddings took his place.
 Pegg left in 1995 to focus on Fairport Convention, with Jonathan Noyce brought in later as his replacement.

 The lineup of Jethro Tull remained stable until 2007, when Noyce and Giddings left the group and were replaced by Anderson's solo bandmates David Goodier and John O'Hara, respectively.
 Anderson began focusing on releasing and touring under his own name in 2011, when Jethro Tull was essentially disbanded.
 In August 2017, it was announced that Jethro Tull would return for a tour the following year to mark the 50th anniversary of their debut album This Was, with Anderson solo band members Florian Opahle (guitar) and Scott Hammond (drums) joining the frontman alongside Goodier and O'Hara.
 In late 2019, Opahle left the band to concentrate on production work and family.
-He was replaced by Joe Parrish.
+He was replaced by Joe Parrish, who was in time replaced by Jack Clark in 2024, who had previously toured with the band as a substitute for Goodier and O'Hara.